November 15, 2024

 Gold Cup Preparation: Building a Championship Season

-The Gold Cup series isn’t just a tournament—it’s a season-long war.
-And wars are won in the preparation.
-As we gear up for another championship run, here’s an inside look at how the DirtyBoat gets ready for battle.
+The Gold Cup series runs all season, and a season is won in the offseason.
+As we gear up for another run at it, here’s how the DirtyBoat gets ready.

 Every piece of tackle gets the tournament treatment: